ErreurDeSyntaxe/recipes/README.md

 The new angle is the philosophy of stoicism.
 It is something that has become meaningful, helpful, and dear to me.
 Building a website around stoicism will help me understand the philosophy better.

+I revisited this project many times to sharpen my skills and test my knowledge.
+It has changed a lot since its first version.